Your QuickBooks Shows Profit and Your Furniture Plant Has No Idea Which Jobs Actually Make Money

 Exactly what you get

 A costing layer that finally tells your Grand Rapids operation which configured jobs and which beers make money: job costing tied to orders, work-in-process across production stages, honest overhead allocation, and brewery cost-per-barrel and excise, all sitting on top of QuickBooks or Xero so the ledger and tax stay where they belong.
-It draws labor and material from your ERP (Enterprise Resource Planning) and inventory management and feeds business intelligence dashboards for margin by job and product line.
+It draws labor and material from your ERP (Enterprise Resource Planning) and inventory management and feeds business intelligence (BI) dashboards for margin by job and product line.

 How to choose a developer in Grand Rapids